mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can analyze commit messages and code changes to predict potential build issues.
-For example, if a commit message indicates a change in a critical build script, SAGE-AI can trigger additional tests or notify the team.
+- **Positive Impact:** SAGE-AI can analyze commit messages and changes to predict potential build issues.
+For example, if a commit message mentions a change in a critical dependency or a significant code refactor, SAGE-AI can trigger additional tests or notify the team to ensure the build remains stable.
-- **Recommendations:** Implement a CI/CD pipeline that integrates SAGE-AI to automatically analyze commits and run targeted tests.
-This can help catch build issues early and reduce the number of failed builds.
+- **Recommendations:** Implement a CI/CD pipeline that integrates SAGE-AI to automatically analyze commits and trigger relevant tests.
+This proactive approach can help catch and resolve build issues before they impact the development workflow.

 ### 🐛 Bug Detection & Resolution
 **AI Helps Identify and Fix Issues:**
-- **Positive Impact:** SAGE-AI can analyze commit history and code changes to identify patterns associated with bugs.
-It can also suggest fixes based on historical data.
+- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to identify patterns and potential bugs.
+For
-- **Recommendations:** Use S

 ---